 Illegal Evictions Can Get You in Trouble for Landlord Harassment

 A state's legal eviction procedures apply regardless of what a tenant has done or how a tenant behaves.
-Even if the tenant has not paid rent, has destroyed property, or has violated a term in the lease or rental agreement, a landlord may only legally remove the tenant by following state eviction procedures.
+Even if the tenant has not paid rent, has destroyed property, or has violated a term in the lease or rental agreement, a landlord may only legally remove the tenant by following their state eviction procedures.

 - Getting utility companies to cut off service by failing to pay the bill